-IMPAK produces Mylar bags and films for a wide range of applications which require high barrier packaging to protect against the effects of oxygen, moisture, and light.
-Mylar possesses many desirable properties including gas and moisture resistance, chemical stability, high tensile strength, and when laminated to aluminum foil, Mylar provides a higher puncture resistance than any metallized polyester film.
+IMPAK produces Mylar® bags and films for a wide range of applications that require high barrier packaging to protect against the effects of oxygen, moisture, and light.
+Mylar® possesses many desirable properties including gas and moisture resistance, chemical stability, high tensile strength, and when laminated to aluminum foil, Mylar® provides a higher puncture resistance than any metallized polyester film.
 75% of IMPAK’s work orders are for custom sizes, printing, or materials.
 We have over 60 films available for custom package production ranging from 2.0mil to 7.5mil in thickness in many colors, and even transparent.

 Please Note: all of our materials meet the requirements for direct food and pharmaceutical contact unless otherwise specified.